AtsushiSakai/PythonRobotics/README.md

 In the animation, blue points are sampled points,

-Cyan cross means searched with Dijkstra method,
+Cyan crosses means searched points with Dijkstra method,

-The final red line is the final path from PRM.
+The final red line is the final path of PRM.

 - [Probabilistic roadmap \- Wikipedia](https://en.wikipedia.org/wiki/Probabilistic_roadmap)